DavidGarHeredia/PyData2022Talk/README.md

 To execute the code **from the current julia session** run:
 `include("knapsack.jl")`

-The first time will take time.
-Dependencies must be built (JuMP may be a bit expensive!) and the functions to execute compiled.
+This first run will take some time.
+Dependencies must be built (JuMP may be a little bit expensive!) and the functions to execute compiled.

-After the code has been run.
-You can give it another try by running:
+After the code has run.
+You can give it another try (it will be much faster) by running:

 `@time solve_problem_using_jump(knapsack_weight, items)`